SAYOUNCDR/Water_Pollution_Awareness_Website/README.md

-About
+About:
 This website was created as a college assignment to spread awareness about the critical issue of water pollution.
 It aims to inform visitors about the causes, effects, and potential solutions to combat water pollution globally.

-Features
+Features :
 Informative Content: Sections highlighting different aspects of water pollution.
 Interactive Visuals: Infographics and visuals illustrating statistics and impacts.
 Resources: Links to further reading and organizations working on water conservation.

-How to Use
+How to Use :
-Just go through the link and wallah you will be into the website (.....).
+Just go through the link and wallah you will be into the website (https://sayouncdr.github.io/Water_Pollution_Awareness_Website/).

-Contributing
+Contributing :
 Free free to further add something new and innovative into the website.